State orders Eversource to improve storm response in Ridgefield and Newtown

 Joint plan

-The joint action with Newtown developed between Marconi and Newtown First Selectman Dan Rosenthal.
+Marconi said the joint action with Newtown developed from a conversation with Newtown First Selectman Dan Rosenthal.

-“We saw that over and over,” Marconi said, “there were multiple crews in town.”
+“We saw that over and over, there were multiple crews in town,” Marconi said.

-But Marconi made clear Wednesday night that the town may go beyond PURA, recalling an investigation after storms in 2011, when Dannel P. Malloy was governor.
+But Marconi made it clear Wednesday night that the town may eventually go beyond participation in the PURA investigation, and bring a lawsuit against Eversource.
+He recalled an inadequate PURA investigation after storms in 2011, when Dannel Malloy was governor.

 “As we saw in previous storms Irene and Snowtober, Governor Malloy asked for an investigation, and it was really a very very high level — no detail,” Marconi said.
-“There were some recommendations which came out of it, like the emergency operations plan — which they obviously have violated.”
+“There were some recommendations which came out of it, like the emergency operations plan — which they obviously have violated, clearly.”

-Marconi left the door open for a lawsuit, possibly by the Western Connecticut Council of Governments (WestCOG).
+Marconi left the door open for a lawsuit, possible by the Western Connecticut Council of Governments, or WestCOG.

 PURA orders

-Friday’s release from Ridgefield’s Office of Emergency Management summarized PURA’s response to the two tows’ filing:
+A release Friday from Ridgefield’s Office of Emergency Management summarized PURA’s response to the filing by Ridgefield and Newtown:

 “1.
 Eversource’s appropriate incident commander or municipal liaison shall, within six hours of this ruling, communicate with each of Ridgefield’s and Newtown’s Office of Emergency Management including, but not limited to, speaking directly with the Town’s Emergency Management Director.
 This communication shall identify the additional resources to be made available for storm response in each respective town and provide detailed estimates for the remaining power restoration efforts in the respective town.